marknhenry/SynapseInADayWorkshop/Readme.md

 * Open datasets

 Topics covered:
+* Setting up the strucutred and unstructure data stores
+* Setting up the SQL and Spark pools, think of this as the Compute
+* Setting up source control
-* Loading data to the Enterprise Data Warehouse
+* Loading data to the database and the datalake
-* Loading data into the Datalake
-* Basic how to on Exploratory Data Analysis
+* Basic how to on Exploratory Data Analysis using Notebooks
 * Basic integration workflow to copy data
 * Power BI report to view results inside Synapse WS
-* AutoML lab to enrich data, also inside Synpase WS
+* AutoML experiment to enrich data, also inside Synpase WS
+* Initial data governance with Purview

 Requirements:
 * An Azure Subscription